alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation_chainrule.md

-# The Maths of Deep Learning

-Alex Punnen \
-&copy; All Rights Reserved

-## Backpropagation with Scalar Calculus
+# Backpropagation with Scalar Calculus

 In this chapter lets deep dive a bit more into the technique of Back Propagation

-## How Backpropagation works
+## How Backpropagation Works

 Consider a neural network with multiple layers.
 The weight of layer $l$ is $W^l$.
 And for the previous layer it is $W^{(l-1)}$.